yracine/device-type.myneurio/readme.md

 On the next page, you can then select the sensor(s) to be exposed to SmartThings.

 After pressing 'Next', on the following 2 pages, you may also select the appliance(s) to be exposed to SmartThings.
-Please select 2-3 appliances per page, to avoid any ST issues (i.e. execution time constraints).
+Please select not more than 3 appliances per page, to avoid any ST issues (i.e. execution time constraints, a ticket has been submitted to ST support about it).

 After pressing 'Done' on the last page, the smartapp will instantiate the MyNeurio device object under